go-critic/go-critic/docs/overview.md

 <a name="paramTypeCombine-ref"></a>
 ## paramTypeCombine
-Detects if function parameters could be combined by type and suggest the way to do it
+Detects if function parameters could be combined by type and suggest the way to do it.

 **Before:**
 ```go